Table of Contents

 Your salespeople can do this by using one or two slides, allowing the client to easily understand what they’ll gain from the product or service.
 The client can then determine whether or not the solution fits what they’re looking for.
 This type of summary can be very impactful, especially if given toward the end of the call.

-Salespeople should only summarize what is necessary and what corresponds to the particular client needs.
+Salespeople should only summarize what is necessary and what corresponds to the particular client’s needs.
 This keeps your solutions front and center without bombarding the client with too much information, and can be very impactful, especially if given toward the end of the call.

 This technique is like when you fall in love with a puppy dog at the store and they offer you the chance to take him home for a few days.
-In the context of a sales process, this technique helps to build a connection by offering a smaller version, or trial, of the product or service – allowing the customer to first try a product out, and see if it fits.
+In the context of a sales process, this sales closing technique helps to build a connection by offering a smaller version, or trial, of the product or service – allowing the customer to first try a product out, and see if it fits.
 By offering a few simple features of the product, your salespeople can generate client desire to try out more advanced features of the solution.

 This technique also helps build a stronger bond between the customer and the product.
 Plus, offering this type of trial for a limited time means that when the trial period is up, the client has, hopefully, developed a reliance on the solution, and wants to keep the puppy…er, product.

-It’s also important to note that any trials used with this technique should be simple to set up and easy enough for the client to use on their own, or else the customer will want to give that puppy right back!
+It’s also important to note that any trials used with this closing technique should be simple to set up and easy enough for the client to use on their own, or else the customer will want to give that puppy right back!

 No, this technique doesn’t have anything to do with wearing a rumpled raincoat (if you’re too young to know what I’m talking about, here’s the backstory).
 But Columbo was also known for his curiosity, which gave him an edge in solving cases.
 In the world of sales, this technique uses a parting shot to try to drive interest in a product.
 By doing this, your salespeople can leave a potential customer with the highlight of the product to think about as the call ends.

-Using this technique, the salesperson keeps the highlight of your product toward the end of a call / presentation for best effect, especially when they feel there might be some competition, or if a split decision is being made by the client.
+Using this sales closing technique, the salesperson keeps the highlight of your product toward the end of a call / presentation for best effect, especially when they feel there might be some competition, or if a split decision is being made by the client.
 This highlight can be leveraged to close the deal, as the main goal of this technique is to create a “wow” effect about a promotion, feature, warranty, or anything else that might get the client’s attention.

-This technique comes into play after your salesperson has made their pitch and explained everything to the potential customer, including budget and other considerations.
+These types of closing techniques come into play after your salesperson has made their pitch and explained everything to the potential customer, including budget and other considerations.
 At this point, your sales rep might feel like they have nothing to lose, making the customer an offer to try and get them onboard.

 This could involve the customer putting in a small deposit and trying the solution to see if it meets their needs.
 The salesperson could also work on a plan with the client to get them to try out the product with a budget to come after that.
 The idea is for your salespeople to get their foot in the door in the hopes of getting the client interested in your company’s product, with the idea of working on a more robust buy-in at a later point.